SpongePowered/SpongeDocs/source/plugin/data/custom/serialization.rst

 If everything seems to be there, use the ``getX`` methods to construct the values and return a newly created object as an ``Optional``.

-Finally, you need to register this builder so that it can be found by plugins.
-To do this, simply call ``DataManager#registerDataBuilder(Class, DataBuilder)`` referencing the data class and an instance of the builder.

 .. _content-updaters:

 DataContentUpdaters